 Krakow to Zakopane by car

 Usually, the fastest way to travel from Krakow to Zakopane is by car.
-You will take the same road as the buses do, but you don’t need to stop along the way since the journey doesn’t take too long.
-With no traffic, you can get there in less than two hours.
-That said, if you travel during the most popular times, you may take almost as long just getting out of Krakow.
-It’s not unusual for the road to be very busy.
+You will take the same road as the buses do, but you don’t need to stop along the way to pick up other passengers.

 Other ways to get from Krakow to Zakopane

-You cannot fly to Zakopane as there is no airport, with the closest one being a tiny Poprad-Tatry airport in Slovakia that only serves a couple of routes.
-That means you can only really get to Zakopane overland from Krakow.
+You cannot fly to Zakopane as there is no airport, with the closest one being a tiny Poprad-Tatry airport in Slovakia, and that only serves a couple of routes.
+The upshot?
+You can only really get to Zakopane overland from Krakow.

 With the number of people that regularly travel the main road, it’s actually possible to hitchhike.
 That said, your success is never guaranteed, so we don’t recommend this as a reliable option.